-Jason Bond does NOT trade the ascending triangle like most people.
+I do NOT trade the ascending triangle like most people.
 If you want an advantage over most traders, you have to do things a little differently.

 This is yet another reason why the oversold pattern is the best pattern to trade no matter what pattern forms on the chart.
-The oversold pattern is Jason Bond’s favorite chart pattern.

 What is a pivot point in stock technical analysis?